chipsandbeans/Django-Final-Project/TESTS.md

 |-----------------|------------|
 | scripts.js     | &#10004;   |

-Warnings for ES6 features and undefined variables due to libraries (e.g., Bootstrap) were ignored as they do not affect functionality.
+Warnings for ES6 features and undefined variables due to libraries (e.g., Bootstrap) are ignored as they do not affect functionality.

 ---